 The Air New Zealand-developed and -managed Star Alliance Lounge located in Los Angeles International Airport’s Tom Bradley International Terminal (TBIT) has won the World Airline Awards’ Best Alliance Lounge in 2015, 2016, 2017 and 2018.

-The alliance also runs shared lounges in Buenos Aires, Nagoya, Paris, Rio de Janeiro, Rome and São Paulo.
+The alliance also runs shared lounges in Amsterdam (renovated and reopened early March 2019), Buenos Aires, Nagoya, Paris, Rio de Janeiro, Rome and São Paulo.

 The LAX facility is an incredibly well-designed and -run lounge that delivers a great atmosphere in a setting oozing character and a contemporary 60s LA style—and firmly my favourite international lounge.